IVDR regulation image

 Introduction

 EU Regulation 2017/746 (IVDR) is a regulation enacted in 2017 for releasing in-vitro medical devices into the European Union.
 It was published in April ’17 and is closely aligned to the EU regulation on medical devices.
+In this blog we’ll evaluate the reasons for delay in IVDR regulations.

 The IVDR has a significant impact on Medical Devices companies from a language translation perspective, as they initiate clinical trials in one of the EU countries, or when they release a product with its corresponding marketing material into the market.
 With all such materials, IVDR mandates that any information accompanying medical devices must be provided in the EU languages accepted in the markets where the device is sold.